idevelop4u/DSA/README.md

 # DSA
-My daily DSA practicing repo
+My daily DSA practice repo
 Here you will find codes only in Cpp